NFeingold/AKSAutomate/README.md

 # Virtual Kubelet on IoT Hub

-For a full guide, Open the Kubernetes_AIoT_VK Document.
-Follow along with this video: https://www.youtube.com/watch?v=XbkLWmjww8I
+For a full guide, Open the Kubernetes_AIoT_VK Document. \n Follow along with this video: https://www.youtube.com/watch?v=XbkLWmjww8I

 # AutoHotKey